FourierTransformer/ftcsv/README.md

 Benchmarks were run under ftcsv 1.2.0

 ## Performance
 I did some basic testing and found that in lua, if you want to iterate over a string character-by-character and compare chars, `string.byte` performs faster than `string.sub`.
 As such, ftcsv iterates over the whole file and does byte compares to find quotes and delimiters and then generates a table from it.
-When using vanilla lua, it proved faster to use `string.find` instead of iterating character by character (which is faster in LuaJIT), so ftcsv accounts for that and will perform the fastest option that is availble.
+When using vanilla lua, it proved faster to use `string.find` instead of iterating character by character (which is faster in LuaJIT), so ftcsv accounts for that and will perform the fastest option that is available.
 If you have thoughts on how to improve performance (either big picture or specifically within the code), create a GitHub issue - I'd love to hear about it!

 ## Contributing